Last updated: May 4, 2026

 - Phone: 802-828-2436

-If your landscaping company employs other certified pesticide applicators (not just yourself), you must also register the business as a pesticide company with the Vermont Agency of Agriculture:
+If your landscaping company employs additional certified pesticide applicators (beyond yourself), you must also register the business as a pesticide company:

 - Pesticide business registration fee: $100/year